A relative approach to opinion formation: Model dynamics

-In the second example, two agents behave essentially identically, but one agent puts twice as much attention in the topic than the other: $a_{1j}=2 a_{2j}$, $j = 1,2$.
-At each time step the opinion of the high-attentiveness agent is twice the opinion of the other agent, so that the relative opinion vector can be represented by $(1,2)^\top$ (or any proportional vector, with a positive proportionality constant).
-This illustrates that having different degrees of attentiveness also leads to polarization when agents do interact.
+In the second example, two agents behave essentially identically, but one agent brings twice as much attention to the topic as the other: $a_{1j}=2 \,a_{2j}$, $j = 1,2$.
+At each time step the opinion of the high-attentiveness agent is twice the opinion of the other agent, so that the relative opinion corresponds to the representative vector $(2,1)^\top$.
+This illustrates that having different degrees of attentiveness may also lead to polarization when agents do interact.

-In fact, different levels of attentiveness in a population never result in consensus formation, which follows directly from the conditions for the all-ones vector $e_N$ to be an eigenvector of $A$ in Equation (\ref{eq_ROM_description}).
-This suggests that consensus will not be reached for topics such as {\sc covid}-19 measures and impact of racial discrimination, as long as the groups have clearly different attention levels, irrespective of the structure of the underlying influence network.
+In fact, consensus formation cannot occur when agents in a population have different levels of attentiveness.
+This can be easily seen by noting that, under mild regularity conditions, $\boldsymbol{y}^{(t)}$ as in Equation (\ref{eq_evs}) eventually approaches one of the eigenvectors of $A$.
+Hence, for consensus formation, the all-ones vector $\boldsymbol{1}_N$ must be an eigenvector of $A$ in Equation (\ref{eq_ROM_description}) (see Subsection \ref{subsec_n2} for a definition of consensus formation).
+This suggests -- to the extent that the model is applicable in real societies -- that consensus will not be reached for topics such as {\sc covid}-19 measures and impact of racial discrimination as long as the groups have clearly different attention levels, irrespective of the structure of the underlying influence network.
 As such, one could expect that equal attentiveness could be a condition to reach a consensus by (endogenous) interactions between agents.
 This would imply for instance that public campaigns for people to stick to {\sc covid}-19 rules would have to start with monitoring and minimizing the different levels of attention across groups in the society, instead of raising attention in general.